 The U.S. has a lot going for it scenically.
 If the NGS says the NEK is the most desirable place to visit, that's saying something.

 In the late 80s, a couple bought 20 acres in Irasburg and built a medieval-style castle on it.
-Oh, and an airstrip – the husband was a pilot.
-So, somewhat unusual mix of old and new.
+It has its own airstrip in a cleared field where you'd expect to find cattle—the husband was a pilot.
+So, ah, a somewhat unusual mix of old and new.
 In 2008, they decided it was time to take their aging bones to warmer climes.
 They hung a For Sale sign from the ramparts and moved to the Southwest.
 I can't articulate how much I wanted this castle.
 Any place I buy must have flat land for horses and virtually no piece of property is flat in the NEK.
 The land used for the airstrip would have been perfect.
 (And I could remake Ladyhawke in my backyard.)
 City Boy was a medieval historian and we'd often fantasized about building a castle when we struck it rich.
-But the NEK is a bit too isolated for year-round living – you have to go 100 miles to find an opera and twice that to find a Starbucks.
-But I suppose a castle is a fitting summer home if one is royal.
-Of course, it was a pipe dream, I could no more afford a castle than kiss a toad and have him turn into a prince.
+But the NEK is a far too isolated for year-round living—you have to go 100 miles to find an opera and twice that to find a Starbucks.
+Of course, it was a pipe dream anyway—I could no more afford a castle than kiss a toad and expect him to turn into a prince.

-I've never even had the money to go on a proper holiday, so I needed an excuse to finally visit the NEK.
+I've never had the money to go on a proper holiday, but I needed an excuse to finally visit the NEK.
 I found it in a race called the Kingdom Run.
 It's a multi-distance race, with a choice of 5K, 10K, or half-marathon, following an out-and-back course along a dirt road.
-It's all uphill in both directions – your grandfather's stories were true.
-The race starts and finishes on the quaint Irasburg common, opposite the wee library with its armchairs and fireplace that would be so inviting on a dark winter day.
+It's all uphill both ways—your grandfather's stories were true.
+The race starts and finishes on the quaint Irasburg common, opposite the wee town library with its armchairs and fireplace that would be so inviting on a dark winter day.
 All proceeds from entry fees go to the NEK spay/neuter program.
 Lest you forget the good cause the race is supporting, the mile marker signs have paw prints painted on.
 The route passes the castle, a local curiosity and landmark, and the race t-shirts feature a line drawing of it.

 |"All visitors are expected to return to their|